 Commercial salons need to follow a strict set of rules to avoid cross-contamination and infections.
 For instance, they might forget to clean and sterilize their tools.
 Additionally, they might not have single-use towels or wear disposable gloves.

 Salons also might not pay attention to cross-contamination of creams and use the same applicator more than once.
-While most places do follow these procedures, it’s easy to overlook them sometimes.1 Additionally, experts are concerned about chemicals
+While most places do follow these procedures, it’s easy to overlook them sometimes.1 Additionally, experts are concerned about chemicals used in nail salon products which can lead to the following health conditions.

 - Irritation of skin and eyes